rydery/digits/index.md

 ### Add Contacts page

-After logging in, here is the page that allows you to add new Contacts:
+After logging in, here is the page that allows you to add new contacts:

 <img src="doc/addcontact.png">

 ### List Contacts page

-After logging in, here is the page that allows you to list all the Contacts you have:
+After logging in, here is the page that allows you to list all the contacts you have:

 <img src="doc/listcontact.png">